trevorsandy/ldglite/readme.txt

 -2g,2x will also scale up the image (and edge lines) by 2 first.
    The result is a nice pretty antialiased image.
 Edges are smooth.
    Transparent parts are blended instead of dithered.
 =LDConfig.ldr file.
-You can also include an optional LDConfig.ldr filename.
+Optionally, you can include an LDConfig.ldr filename as an command line argument. e.g. =foo\\CustomLDConfig.ldr.
-    eg. -@\foo\CustomLDConfig.ldr.
 If not used, ldglite will attempt to load the LDConfig.ldr from the default locations (LDRAWDIR and CWD).

 Hot Keys (especially useful in fullscreen gamemode):
 NOTE:  A few keys were changed in 0.9.0 to accomodate LEDIT emulation mode.